- What counts as an emergency expense in Australia?

 - Can I use my super as an emergency fund?

 - Generally no. Super is locked until you reach preservation age (currently 60) and meet a condition of release.
 There is a limited compassionate grounds early release process, but it is restricted to specific medical, funeral, or mortgage default situations and involves ATO approval.
 You should never plan to rely on super for regular emergencies.
-The only exception is the COVID-19 early release scheme (2020), which was temporary and is now closed.
+The only exception was the COVID-19 early release scheme (2020), which was temporary and is now closed.

 - What is the best account for an emergency fund in Australia?

-- I have credit card debt — should I still build an emergency fund?
+- I have credit card debt... should I still build an emergency fund?